telosnetwork/obe-indexer/README.md

 GRANT ALL PRIVILEGES ON DATABASE obeindex to obe;
 ```

-Now paste all the tables in there and create those too, or write a script and put it
+Now paste all the tables defined in `src/tables` and create those too, or write a script to do it

 ```bash
 HERE